 Mental Health Media Partnership

-Working with the entertainment industry to promote accuracy and understanding of mental health issues, the Mental Health Media Partnership (MHMP) has partnered with several entertainment organizations and film companies to co-host special screenings and panel discussions of mental health-related productions.
-MHMP also serves as a consultant in the area of mental health for screenwriters, television programs, and film productions.
+Working with the entertainment industry to promote accuracy and understanding of mental health issues, the Mental Health Media Partnership (MHMP) has partnered with several entertainment organizations and film companies to co-host special screenings and panel discussions of mental health related productions.
+MHMP also consults on mental health storylines/issues for screenwriters, television programs, and film productions.

 National Alliance on Mental Illness

-National Association of County Behavioral Health and Developmental Disability Directors
+National Association of County Behavioral Health & Developmental Disability Directors

-The National Association of County Behavioral Health and Developmental Disability Directors (NACBHDD) is the only national voice for county and local behavioral health and developmental disability authorities.
-Through education, policy analysis, and advocacy, NACBHDD brings the unique perspective of its members to Congress and the Executive Branch.
-It promotes national policies that recognize and support the critical role counties play in caring for people affected by mental illness, addiction, and developmental disabilities.
-NACBHDD is also an active partner in efforts to improve access to funding for public agencies that serve the most vulnerable in communities, while advocating for quality in behavioral health and developmental disability services.
+The National Association of County Behavioral Health and Developmental Disability Directors (NACBHDD) is the only national voice for county and local government behavioral health and developmental disability authorities.
+Through education, policy analysis, and advocacy, NACBHDD fulfills its mission to assure that national policy and funding recognize and support county and other local government authorities that are responsible for the development and management of publicly funded systems of care for people affected by mental illness, addiction, and developmental disabilities.

 National Association of Social Workers